-The beauty of this double chocolate chip muffin recipe is that the chocolate chips are slightly hidden so each explosion of chocolate is a delightful surprise.
+The beauty of this double chocolate muffin recipe is that the chocolate chips are slightly hidden so each explosion of chocolate is a delightful surprise.

 For this recpe you will need a 12-hole muffin tin with paper cases.